mui/material-ui/docs/src/pages/getting-started/support/support.md

 Accelerate your company’s application development with a secure, long-term solution that’s optimized for enterprise and backed by Material-UI experts.

-- **Long Term Support.** ([LTS](https://en.wikipedia.org/wiki/Long-term_support)) provides developers and organizations with additional stability and reliability in the applications they’re developing, including guaranteed support level agreements (SLAs) and advisory services.
-Take the preparation time you need before upgrading to the latest active version (v4) of Material-UI or remain confident in your application’s long-term success by staying on whichever version you’re most comfortable with.
+- **Long Term Support.** LTS provides developers and organizations with additional stability and reliability in the applications they’re developing, including guaranteed service level agreements (SLAs) and advisory services.
+Take the time you need before upgrading to the latest active version of Material-UI, or remain confident in your application’s long-term supportability by staying on whichever version you’re most comfortable with.
 LTS is available as a paid service, it extends to Material-UI v1 implementations and higher.
 - **Version Migration Assistance**
 - **Priority Fixes**